Early Life and Education of Tom Hanks: A Complete Timeline

 On March 24, 2022, it was reported that Tom Hanks, an ordained minister, recently officiated a wedding in Pittsburgh.

-In 2022, Tom Hanks' son, Truman, portrayed the younger version of his father's character in A Man Called Otto.
+In 2022, Truman Hanks portrayed the younger version of his father Tom Hanks' character in the film A Man Called Otto.

-2023: Founding Hanx for the Troops Coffee Company
+2023: Founded Hanx for the Troops Coffee Company

-In 2023, Tom Hanks founded Hanx for the Troops, a coffee company that supports veterans and military families.
+In 2023, Tom Hanks founded Hanx for the Troops, a coffee company that supports veterans and military families through a portion of its profits and various initiatives.